dhannnn/Final-Website/README.md

 ## Welcome to my website!
-### Check the posts to see more information about me!
+### Check the posts for more information about me!